+If the local economy bounces back and we have a healthy leaf season we may be able to adjust the budget upward and award some of the employee COLA or career track increases.
 If we return to a healthier economic picture, we hope to finalize our pay and classification study and recommend that the Board fund the study's most critical recommendations.
 If the recession lingers, we will need to discuss increases in taxes and fees in the next 2021-22 budget year.